-Strengthening Outlook For Non-Energy Economy Drives Employment Growth To Series Record High In September
+Strengthening outlook for non-energy economy drives employment growth to series record high in September

-Doha, Qatar: The latest Purchasing Managers' index survey data from Qatar Financial Centre (QFC) compiled by S&P Global signalled a sustained growth in business conditions in Qatar's non-energy private sector in September.
+Doha, Qatar: 6 October 2024 – The latest Purchasing Managers’ Index™ (PMI®) survey data from Qatar Financial Centre (QFC) compiled by S&P Global signalled a sustained growth in business conditions in Qatar's non-energy private sector in September.
 The 12-month outlook for activity strengthened to the highest since March 2023 as demand for goods and services continued to increase, leading to a build-up in outstanding business.
 Companies boosted capacity by increasing employment at a survey-record rate.
 In tandem, wage inflation also reached a record high.
 Overall cost pressures were the highest in over four years, but charges for goods and services fell sharply.

 The Qatar PMI indices are compiled from survey responses from a panel of around 450 private sector companies.
 The panel covers the manufacturing, construction, wholesale, retail, and services sectors, and reflects the structure of the non-energy economy according to official national accounts data.